Maine residents have been waiting a long time for the legal recreational cannabis they voted for; nearly three years, in fact.

 This is all before growers even begin planting seeds, which must mature before harvest and processing allow sale.
 In other states where recreational cannabis has passed, further hiccups such as, disputes over licensing or product shortages have held the process up even longer than people expected.
 So, it may be that adult consumers still have to wait quite a while before they are easily able to walk into a dispensary and purchase cannabis in Maine.

-Once the recreational cannabis system is fully established in Maine, however, it is estimated the market will be valued at $22 million within the first 3 months.
+Once legislators fully establish Maine’s recreational cannabis system, they estimate it will be worth $22 million within the first 3 months.
 Sales are then expected to grow to $84 million in the first fiscal year and then to over $166 million by 2023.
 The state will likely make $33 million in cannabis tax revenue, thanks to a 10% sales tax on all recreational sales.

 Maine Has Medical Cannabis Program Since 1999